Have you had a miscarriage?

 Ask yourself these questions:

 It is important to understand how you feel.
-It will be painful and perhaps you will need time to say or write out all your thoughts, but don’t give up-When did you find out that you were pregnant and how did you feel?
+It will be painful and perhaps you will need time to say or write out all your thoughts, but don’t give up.
 Here are helpful questions to get you started on sharing your story.

 - Who did you tell and what was their reaction?